During our recent guest bathroom update, we learned some tips for tiling a floor…

-3. Tile under the cabinet/vanity -(not just up to it).
+3. Lay the tile under the cabinet/vanity -(not just up to it).

 Sure, they could end the tile at the cabinet and not have to move it to go under it.
 Think ahead though; if you want to replace the cabinet someday, you won’t have to worry about buying one the exact same size or having to replace or repair tile underneath.

 You really have to see the tiles in your own house.
 At first, I thought I wanted a real contrast between the hall and the two rooms that we were tiling.
 After bringing home many samples, I decided I wanted the new tile to blend with the hallway tile instead.

 Obviously, I went back and forth on the look I wanted.
 This was my gray phase…

 Then I started to think that tan was the way to go…